supervisely-ecosystem/export-to-pascal-voc/README.md

 The `VOC/ImageSets/Segmentation/` directory contains text files specifying lists of images for the segmentation task.
 The files train.txt, val.txt and trainval.txt list the image identifiers for the corresponding image sets (training, validation, training+validation).
 Each line of the file contains a single image identifier.

+**Action and Layout Classification Image Sets are not supported by export application.**

 **Image Processing**